The 2026 football World Cup will be held across the USA, Mexico and Canada between 11th June and 19th July 2026.

 World Cup 2026 Qualification

 Each of the six confederations is guaranteed representation at the 2026 World Cup finals.
-In each of the confederations, with the exception of UEFA, there are inter-confederation playoff slots, which act as a second chance for some nations to earn a place in the finals.
+In each confederation, except UEFA, there were inter-confederation playoff slots, which served as a second chance for some nations to earn a place in the finals.

 Which teams have qualified for the 2026 World Cup 2026?

-As of the 19th November, the following teams have all booked their places in the World Cup finals…
+After the play-off finals on 31st March, the following 48 teams have booked their places in the World Cup finals…

 Host Nations (all CONCACAF)